- Mozilla Firefox sometimes does not play videos in the browser.

-The first thing we can try is to disable hardware acceleration in settings.
-Although this feature is very useful, sometimes it can be a bit buggy, and disabling it can solve such problems.
-This solution requires restarting the browser.
-Therefore, it is recommended that you save all important tabs of work and bookmarks so that you do not lose important data.
+To resolve this issue, we can disable hardware acceleration in settings first.
+In spite of the fact that this feature is very useful, sometimes it can be a bit buggy, and disabling it can solve such issues.
+Restarting the browser is necessary to resolve this problem.
+To ensure you don’t lose important data, it is advisable to save all important tabs and bookmarks.

 Cleaning the cache and cookies

 If there are no cookies or cache left in your browser, we can try clearing them.